Besides happiness and joy, motherhood also brings other emotions.

 This film received many negative reviews, not least because of the ‘inconceivable cruelty’ demonstrated – the explicitly shown murders of minors.

-At the same time, if some uncle-maniac had dealt with them, everyone would have shut up together, but then – oh Gods! – the killer is dear but crazy mommy.
+At the same time, if some uncle-maniac had dealt with them, everyone would have shut up together, but then – oh Gods! – the killer is a dear but crazy mommy.
 Pardon me; it is a brutal reality!
-Every single day, news feeds are full of such stories.
-Everywhere, regardless of countries and nationalities.
+Every single day, news feeds are full of such stories everywhere, regardless of country and nationality.

 The worst thing is that postpartum depression does not happen instantly in a minute.
 Usually, many events precede such attacks, which remain without public attention.
 So when will society finally decide whether domestic violence is a general problem or a personal problem for each family?
 And in most cases, such tragedies can be avoided.

-You need to pay attention to the details and listen to the dialogues carefully.
+You have to pay attention to the details and listen carefully to the dialogues.
 For example, you will see an exhausted woman; she lacks affection and help from her husband.
 But her partner proposes to her to have a fifth child while she is sad about a lost career.

 Bad Moms (2016).